 We offer a student much-needed support from a caring local community that believes in her value as a person and stands by her, to sustain her as she takes life-changing steps toward health and safety for her family.

 Experts cite the importance of community support/networking in ensuring women’s rights in India.
-(See, for example, http://harvardmagazine.com/2015/01/keeping-women-safe) The classes we sponsor are taught by local Indian Christians, and they are often connected with a local church.
-(According to the India Census, the major forces facing women in India, including gendercide, child marriage and illiteracy, are not prevalent among the Indian Christian community.)
+(See, for example, http://harvardmagazine.com/2015/01/keeping-women-safe) The classes we sponsor are taught by Indian locals, and they are often well networked in the community.
 This caring network stands with her as an encouragement to a better way of life.

 Opportunity for a New Life